 “It was too good,” she said, a sneer in her voice.
 “I don’t believe you wrote those pieces.
 I probably should have failed you for plagiarism.”

-This … woman … without any evidence decided I couldn’t have written the articles because she, in her all-knowing wisdom didn’t show me how to do it step-by-step.
+This … woman … without any evidence decided I couldn’t have written the articles because she, in her all-knowing wisdom, didn’t show me how to do it step-by-step.
 She hadn’t showed me how, so she had decided I couldn’t have written them on my own.

 “I wrote those papers,” I said through clenched teeth as I slammed down the phone ….

 How would you feel?

 You — or your readers — probably know what it’s like to have the wind knocked out of you by a punch in the gut you didn’t deserve.
 Through no fault of my own, I was stunned and confused, just like small investors trying to figure out which way to turn in today’s chaotic financial markets.

 It’s hard to do anything when you are up against the major players.
 And if you do luck out, the big boys are right there ready to grind you into the dirt for not doing things their way.
 And maybe some social justice warrior — or bureaucrat — will turn things against you in a heartbeat by screaming about “unfair” profits or “speculators.”
 It can seem like there’s nowhere to turn, which is where you – and I – can help.